Where to stay in Sorrento Italy

 Located in a 18th-century building in the historic centre of Sorrento, the Magi House offers free Wi-Fi and design rooms and apartments.
 Accommodation at the Magi is decorated in a modern style.

-Sorrento - Thing to do during the vacation
+Sorrento - Things to do during the vacation

 The city of Sorrento is indeed a special place.
 The colors of the historical center and those of the sea make it an enchantment, and it is not by chance enumerated among the most romantic cities in Italy.